 Discovery 3: The Learning Agenda

-In this stage, the coach asks the coachee to first revisit her strengths and consider how she can leverage them to close any relevant gaps between her ideal self and the real self.
+In this stage, the coach asks the coachee to revisit her strengths and consider how she can leverage them to close any gaps between her ideal self and the real self.

-The objective of the coach is to help individuals understand that, if they continue to do what they’ve always done, they will get the results that they always got, they will continue to be who they’ve always been.
+The coach’s objective is to help individuals understand that if they continue to do what they’ve always done, they will get the results they always got, and they will continue to be who they’ve always been.

-Discovery 4: Experimenting with and practicing new behaviours
+Discovery 4: Experimenting with and practising new behaviours

-The mantra of this stage is very simple: Practice!
+The mantra of this stage is straightforward: Practice!
 Practice!
 Practice!

-The key of a successful fourth phase is for the coachee to continue to experiment and practice until she finds something that works for her.
+The key to a successful fourth phase is for the coachee to continue experimenting and practising until she finds something that works for her.
 At that stage, the coach will help the coachee shift from experimentation to practice (which consists of the second half of this discovery stage).

 This stage is also about creating a process or a system to adopt a new behaviour that the coachee can always return to whenever they want to change or adopt a new behaviour.